 - home speaker that has a Wi-Fi wireless connection to your home network so you can stream music over it – but it's powered, so you can't take it to the beach

-- smart screen with voice assistance and a display, which is perfect in your kitchen or bedroom for watching recipes explained or the morning news on a podcast.
+- smart screen with voice assistance and a display, which is perfect in your kitchen for watching cooking or recipe instructions, or in the bedroom for the morning news or a podcast.

-Two of the top performers in our test cost just $99 and $149, proving that you don't always need to spend a fortune for good sound.
+Three of the top performers in our test cost just $149, proving that you don't always need to spend a fortune for good sound.

 How we test wireless speakers